jupyter-server/gateway_provisioners/docs/source/operators/deploy-yarn-cluster.md

 # Hadoop YARN deployments

 Hadoop YARN deployments will utilize the `YarnProvisioner` to launch kernels across the cluster via the YARN resource manager.
-The follow assumes a Hadoop Yarn cluster has already been provisioned.
+The following assumes a Hadoop Yarn cluster has already been provisioned.

 ```{note}
 In some cases, where a Spark "client mode" is desired, use of the `DistributedProvisioner`